Meromorphic vector bundles on the Fargues--Fontaine curve: -bundles with meromorphic structure

 \subsection{Newton strata on $\Bun_G^\mer$}

 Recall the moduli stack $\calM$ of \cite[Definition V.3.2]{FS24}.
-The connected components of $\calM$ are indexed by $b\in B(G)$ and the maps $\calM_b\to \Bun_G$ are the so-called smooth charts. \begin{proposition} The v-stack $\calM$ is the moduli stack given by the formula
+The connected components of $\calM$ are indexed by $b\in B(G)$ and the maps $\calM_b\to \Bun_G$ are cohomologically smooth charts of $\Bun_G$, which uniformize an open substack containing $\Bun_G^b \hookrightarrow \Bun_G$. \begin{proposition} The v-stack $\calM$ is the moduli stack given by the formula

 \end{proposition} \begin{proof} It follows directly from the definition. \end{proof}

 \begin{theorem} The moduli stack $\calM$ fits in the Cartesian diagram

 of small v-stacks. \end{theorem}